Providence Essentials

 If you get sick in Providence: pharmacies, urgent care, and what to do first

 Short answer: If the problem feels urgent or serious, use emergency care and do not try to solve it with hotel-lobby guesses.
-If it feels routine, use an official pharmacy locator, keep your hotel or host in the loop, and keep the route as simple as possible.
+If it feels routine, use an official pharmacy locator, tell your hotel or host what is happening, and keep the route as simple as possible.

 Bad-weather fallback